Learning Abroad Center

 • Complete an Exchange Program Advising Meeting

 Once the application deadline has passed, the Exchange Program Team will review applications and select the students to be nominated to Freie University.
-Students selected for nomination will then have to apply to Freie University directly, through their online system (instructions will be provided).
+If you are selected for nomination, you will then have to apply to Freie University directly, through their online system (instructions will be provided).
 Freie University will review the application and send out an admissions decision via email.

 Next Steps